 Adjacent to the Spanish Arch you’ll also find the free Galway City Museum, which offers a tidy and intriguing history of the city and its folklore, as well as rotating cultural and scientific exhibits.
 Nearby you’ll spot Charlie Byrne’s Book Shop, a must for any bibliophile (pick up “The Irish Paradox” for a great plane read).

-SETTLE INTO DINNER // For dinner, do your best to grab a reservation for Ard Bia at Nimmo’s, right on the pier between the Spanish Arch and Galway Museum.
+For dinner, do your best to grab a reservation for Ard Bia at Nimmo’s, right on the pier between the Spanish Arch and Galway Museum.
 Our outdoor guide in Killarney (post on that coming soon!) had recommended this Michelin Guide restaurant gem and it was everything I wish I could have in my own neighborhood: Impeccable service paired with curious and delicious fare – seaweed butter and brown Irish soda bread, salt and lemon and tarragon and divinity in a glass, fresher than fresh mussels and the best buttered up carrots of recent memory – all in the coziest, eclectic, and light-filled attic dining room straight out of A Little Princess dreamy breakfast lore.
 Take me back.
 Or at least get me the cookbook?
+(Update: Thanks to my friend Lyndsey, dreams come true!
+Ard Bia cookbook is awesome).

 Ireland, I love you.